frink-okn/graph-descriptions/dream-kg/classes/SdohOpeningHoursSpecification.md

 notes:
 - There are 609 instances of this class.
 examples:
-- value: dreamkg:service/hours/monday/6213025361821696
+- value: dreamkg:service/hours/tuesday/6615452957540352
 from_schema: dream-kg
 attributes:
   sdoh_closes:
     name: sdoh_closes
-    description: TODO -- tell the world what this slot (predicate) describes.
+    description: The closing hour of the place or service on the given day(s) of the week.
+    title: closes
     todos:
     - TODO -- Todos for this slot go here
     - or you can delete the todos